-The Singapore Slingers won at home against the CLS Knights 95-76 at OCBC Arena on Sunday afternoon.
+The Singapore Slingers won against the CLS Knights 95-76 at OCBC Arena on Sunday afternoon.

 Jerran Young scored a career-high 36 points as the Slingers halted the Indonesian club’s seven-game winning streak.